fortrabbit/docs/14.tips/rsync.md

 ## About rsync

 `rsync` is a shorthand for **r**emote **sync**hronization.
 It's a command line tool to synchronize files over the network.
 It's open source.
-It's old but really good and it's up to **10 times faster than FTP** as it uses compression and diffs to only transfer changes.
+It's old but really good and it's up to **10 times faster than FTP** as it uses compression and diffs to only transfer changes. rsync is a mighty sharp sword.

-### Read before using

-rsync is a mighty sharp sword.
 Use it carefully.
-Please mind that providing the falsy parameters or the wrong order can result in data loss. rsync works on top of [SSH](/7.code-access/3.ssh.md), so it's also secure and extra convenient when using [SSH key auth](/14.tips/ssh-keys.md).
+Please mind that providing the falsy parameters or the wrong order can result in data loss. rsync works on top of [SSH](/7.code-access/3.ssh.md).
 Usually, like most deployment related tasks here, you will **use rsync from your local machine**, not on your fortrabbit app environment directly.

 ## Installing rsync